KapilKumar88/Laravel-API/README.md

 ## Laravel + Sanctum

-It is demo project for demonstrating the RESTfull api with laravel and sanctum and use scribe to create the api documentaion.
+It is demo project for demonstrating the RESTfull api with laravel and sanctum and uses scribe package to create the api documentaion.

 ## How to use